Best Mouse Jiggler Apps for Mac and MacBook (2026)

 • macOS Shortcuts integration

-• Allow display to sleep while keeping the system awake
+• Option to let the display sleep while keeping the system awake

-Requires macOS 14+.
+macOS 14+, Intel or Apple Silicon.
 Menu bar only, no dock icon.

 2. Mouse Jiggler (App Store)